A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Results

-In healthy subjects, LV functional measurements from both 5D-Cine and ML-DIP showed excellent agreement with those from 2D real-time cine, as shown in \figref{quant}.
-In PVC patients, functional analysis was feasible for all five subjects using ML-DIP, but only for two subjects using 5D-Cine due to poor image quality.
-Across all 17 acquisitions, the mean absolute difference between ML-DIP and 2D real-time was 7.41 mL for EDV, 5.43 mL for ESV, 5.75 mL for SV, and 2.65\% for EF.
+The cardiac function quantification results are summarized in \figref{quant}.
+In healthy subjects, LV functional measurements from both 5D-Cine and ML-DIP showed excellent agreement with those from 2D real-time cine, including during exercise.
+In PVC patients, functional analysis was feasible for all \textb{12 subjects using ML-DIP, but only for four subjects using 5D-Cine due to poor image quality.} \textb{Across all 24 acquisitions (healthy + patients), the mean absolute difference between ML-DIP and 2D real-time was 8.7 mL for EDV, 6.2 mL for ESV, 5.8 mL for SV, and 2.6\% for EF.
 Pearson correlation coefficients between ML-DIP and 2D real-time were $>0.9$ for all metrics.
+All volumetric measurements were limited to the first dominant sinus contraction, identified as a large drop in LV volume.
+In PVC patients, beat-to-beat or arrhythmic-beat quantification was not feasible with 2D real-time imaging because that would require substantially longer scan times per slice and manual alignment of matching beats across slices \cite{contijoch2016quantification}.
+In contrast, ML-DIP yields temporally coherent 3D volumes, enabling visualization of beat-to-beat variations in cardiac function. \figref{beat-to-beat} shows representative examples demonstrating these variations in two PVC patients together with the corresponding ECG traces.}